-Heat and sound insulation with insulating fill material
+Heat and sound insulation with insulation fill

-Insulation fill with loose or bonded scattering bodies
+Insulating fill with loose or bound diffusers

-The benefits of insulation fill are also evident during processing, as we save a lot of time without cutting to size and there is no waste due to offcuts.
-You save the environment and only buy as much material as you really need.
-The filler also allows a variable insulation thickness, depending solely on your intended use.
-We are happy to put our experience as a screed company at your disposal.
+Advantages of an insulation fillA big advantage of the insulation fill is its possible use as a leveling fill for your screed.
+It creates the necessary levelling, which a screed layer would otherwise carry out with elaborate, detailed work.
+In addition, the bulk material penetrates into hidden cavities and nestles closely to existing lines and pipes.
+The benefit of insulating fill is also evident during processing, as we save a lot of time without cutting and there is no waste from cuttings.
+You protect the environment and only buy as much material as you really need.
+The filler also allows a variable insulation thickness, which depends solely on your intended use.
+We are happy to make our experience as a screed company available to you.

-Large variety of materialsThere is a huge selection of organic, inorganic and synthetic insulation materials for insulation for pouring or blowing in is huge.
-However, most users base their choice on three characteristics:
+Large variety of materialsThere is a huge selection of organic, inorganic and synthetic insulation materials for pour or blow-in insulation.
+However, most users base their choice on three parameters:

 - the thermal conductivity